john-andrews12/CSCE311-Pr1/README.txt

 	./<executable-name> ./<filename> <keyword>

 Here, executable-name is the name of the executable you are trying to run.
-The filename is the name of a text file located IN THE SAME DIRECTORY as the executable that you wish to open to search for the keyword.
+The filename is either a full path to the text file that you wish to do your searching in, or it is the name of a text file located IN THE SAME DIRECTORY as the executable that you wish to open to search for the keyword.
 And thus, the keyword is a word that you want to find in the file depicted by filename.

 INTERPRETING THE OUTPUT